iamndnt/NhatTan_QuanLyNhanVien/README.md

 # NhatTan_QuanLyNhanVien
-// an shit app i created it when i learnt android
+// an shit app i created it when i learned android